 Garden of Morning Calm

-The Garden of Morning Calm is a massive botanical garden boasting 20 different themed sections.
+No trip to Nami Island is complete without a visit to the Garden of Morning Calm, a massive botanical garden boasting 20 different themed sections.

 It’s filled with vivid greenery, lush trees, and beautifully arranged plants all surrounded by gorgeous mountains.
 The voices of kids running through the open fields fill the air and there are many families enjoying picnics on the well-manicured lawns.